butchervanity/butchervanity/README.md

 i  like  cuddles  .  .  feel  free  to  cuddle  me  when  you  see  me  :)  i  wont  say  anything  because  im  shy  but  it  makes  me  happy

-i will cuddle you if you have c+h in your name! buuuut ill probably only do it one time maxiumum unless you're alone most of the time cause the second i start seeing more than one person i get nervous :') sorry. i also tend to think people find me annoying
+i will cuddle you if you have c+h in your name! buuuut ill probably only do it one time maximum unless you're alone most of the time cause the second i start seeing more than one person i get nervous :') sorry. i also tend to think people find me annoying

 whenever  you  think  i 'm  afk  feel  free  to  whisper